Replication¶

 - The controller creates a

-MeshStorVolumeCR and selects nodes for partition placement - Each selected node creates a GPT partition on a local NVMe drive
+- Each selected node creates a GPT partition on a local NVMe drive.

-- The volume owner node imports remote partitions and assembles an MD RAID array
+- The consumer imports the remote partitions and assembles an MD RAID array.

 Configuration¶